Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Luminosities of UHE emission and blackbody radiation

 \subsection{Blackbody radiation luminosity and MeV annihilation line}

-Due to the large opacity and temperature gradient in the centre of the fluid halo ($r_+<r<2r_+$), internal photons diffuse outwards in the radial direction.
-At the fluid halo outer boundary $r=2r_+$, where the temperature is about $2m_e$ and pair annihilation occurs, it becomes optically thin, and photons stream out as a continuous blackbody radiation of the characteristic temperature $2m_e$.
+Due to the large opacity and temperature gradient in the centre of the fireshell ($r_+<r<2r_+$), internal photons diffuse outwards in the radial direction.
+At the fireshell outer boundary $r=2r_+$, where the temperature is about $2m_e$ and pair annihilation occurs, it becomes optically thin, and photons stream out as a continuous blackbody radiation of the characteristic temperature $2m_e$.
 One obtains the blackbody luminosity by solving the radiation transfer (photon diffusion) equation \cite{böhm1989introduction},

 The continuous radiation time scale is